Friday, April 30, 2021

 All We Left Behind is a poignant, heart-breaking novel about war, racism and forbidden love.
 The story is told from the point of view of Hayden Pierce, as he struggles to deal with the unraveling of his life, his hopes and dreams, as war overtakes ordinary life.
 Chidori's point of view is expressed in her journal entries as she too tries to process what is happening to her family, and watches as her dreams of attending school and her marrying Hayden are all disrupted.

 Graham was inspired to write the novel while working on a "psychology master's paper on the intergenerational impact of the internment on Japanese Canadians."
-The novel effectively portrays the racism already rampant in Canada against Japanese-Canadians and their parents and grandparents, while also capturing the horrors of war.
+The novel effectively portrays the racism already rampant in Canada against Japanese-Canadians prior to and during the early part of World War II, while also capturing the effects of war on those left behind.

 Despite its intensity, All We Left Behind leaves readers with the happy ending they yearn for.
 This is a novel that is suitable for older teens due to the more mature content.
 Well-written, All We Left Behind leaves readers with a sense of the immense injustice done to Canadians of Japanese heritage during the Second World War as well as the realities of war.